manavsehgal/rapid-app-workflow/cloud9_code_editor.md

 ![C9 Hints and Warnings](Screen Shot 2015-10-14 at 3.35.48 PM.png)

 **Hide file pattern:** Under Settings > General > Tree & Navigate.
 Enable viewing and editing files of .* pattern like .gitignore and .eslintrc.
-Use following pattern instead.
+Use following pattern to hide git repository and Cloud9 project settings.

 ```
 *.pyc, __pycache__,.git,.c9